taufiqelrahman/talk2notes/README.md

 ### Basic Usage

 1. Visit the application homepage
+2. Select your preferred language (🇬🇧 English or 🇮🇩 Indonesian)
-2. Drag and drop or click to upload an audio/video file
+3. Drag and drop or click to upload an audio/video file
-3. Wait for processing (transcription + summarization)
+4. Wait for processing (transcription + summarization)
-4. View your structured notes
+5. View your structured notes with beautiful markdown formatting
-5. Download as JSON or Markdown
+6. Download notes as JSON/Markdown or transcript as TXT

+### Language Support

+**English (Default)**

+- Original transcription in English
+- Notes generated in English

+**Bahasa Indonesia**

+- Automatic translation of transcript to Indonesian
+- Notes generated in Indonesian
+- **Special handling for Islamic content:**
+  - Preserves Arabic text (Quranic verses, Hadith) with harakat
+  - Maintains format: "Arabic text (transliteration) - Indonesian translation"
+  - Keeps technical Islamic terms in original Arabic when commonly used

+### Viewing Notes

+The application provides multiple tabs for organized viewing:

+- **Summary**: Overview with key takeaways and bullet points
+- **Detailed Notes**: Full paragraphs with markdown formatting
+- **Key Concepts**: Important concepts with explanations
+- **Definitions**: Technical terms and their definitions
+- **Examples**: Sample problems with solutions
+- **Action Items**: Actionable tasks with checkboxes
+- **Full Transcript**: Complete transcription with download option

+### Markdown Support

+All notes are rendered with beautiful markdown formatting:

+- **Bold** and _italic_ text
+- Bulleted and numbered lists
+- `Code blocks` and inline code
+- Links and references
+- Proper typography with Tailwind prose

+AI-generated notes can include markdown syntax which will be automatically rendered for better readability.

+### Export Options

+**Download Notes:**

+- **JSON**: Complete structured data with all fields
+- **Markdown**: Formatted document ready for sharing

+**Download Transcript:**

+- **TXT**: Plain text transcript in selected language

 ### Supported Providers